juliachristensen/PS239T_Fall2019/06_html-css-javascript/01_html-css-lecture.md

 y = 'string' // This is a string z = x + y;
 ```
-What will z print?

-### Return of the Javascript

-Javascript can also be used in Qualtrics.
+Note that Javascript can also be used in Qualtrics.

-For now, it's time for a challenge...

 ## Inspecting website source code